thijsfranck/discord-app-example/README.md

 ### Manual Setup

-To set up the project locally, first install the dependencies:
+To set up the project locally, first install the dependencies using [Poetry](https://python-poetry.org/):

 ```bash
 poetry install